renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added a section for the Haffa in the Kingdoms write-up.
 - Some clean-up in Common Hazards.
 - Major editing and clean-up in the Wealth section.
+- Broke *Backgrounds, Traits, Classes and Powers* into four separate chapters.
+  - Mainly because it was getting two absurdly long.
+  - *More reorganization work is still required here.*
+- Move Member from a Trait to a Class.
+- Added a Chapter for The Mundain: Travelling
+  - It's called that because it's right before *Cheating Reality: Magic*.
+  - I need to put things in it.
+And possibly also move and retitle it.

 Feedback Questions